The Pomodoro Method

 Use a timer to stay focused and get things done.

 As the legend goes, there was a guy from Italy that started the Pomodoro Method.
 Francisco Cirillo was a college student who struggled with his course work.
-Sitting down to study, read and write for the college classes he was taking seemed like drudgery.
+Sitting down to study, reading and writing for all the college classes he was taking seemed like drudgery.
 He was on the verge of failing and stumbled on a technique that worked for him.
 If he set his timer for just 25 minutes, he could sit, focus, and work through his course work.
-He found if he set the timer four times and took breaks in between, he could get a lot done.
+He found if he set the timer four times and took breaks in between, he could get much more done.
 That’s how the Pomodoro Method got started.

 Cirillo had one timer, in the shape of a tomato.
 Tomato in Italian is Pomodoro.
 Let’s break down the Tomato Method.

 First, decide on a task that you want to work on.

 Next set your timer for 25 minutes.